ansible-learnfest/ansible-learnfest-guide/content/55-transfer-ee/_index.md

 * The URL, this is the same as the PAH web UI
 * Username/password, again same as for the web UI
-* Disable certificate verification becasue our PAH uses a self-signed certificate
+* Disable certificate verification because our PAH uses a self-signed certificate

 The just do the following: